Etherkavu/TinyApp/README.md

 ## Notes:

 - Can handle web addresses that are missing "http://"
-- private access to managing sohrtend URLs using secure login system
+- private access to managing shortend URLs using secure login system